open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/managing/maintain.html.md

 ```

-**Note:** If you are performing catalog maintenance during a maintenance period and you need to stop a process due to time constraints, run the Greenplum Database function `pg_cancel_backend(<PID>)` to safely stop the Greenplum Database process.
+> **Note** If you are performing catalog maintenance during a maintenance period and you need to stop a process due to time constraints, run the Greenplum Database function `pg_cancel_backend(<PID>)` to safely stop the Greenplum Database process.

 #### <a id="topic6"></a>Intensive System Catalog Maintenance